 We draw our inspiration from the above quote of the Foundation’s Honorary Chairperson and Director, Shelley Gautier.

 Ms. Shelley Gautier is a world-class Canadian para-cyclist who, despite being hemiplegic due to a biking accident, has continued to thrive and dominate in para-sports.

 In 2009, Shelley became the first female para-cyclist to compete on a tricycle internationally.
-She has since won the Union Cycliste Internationale (UCI) world championships, 12 world titles in para-cycling, competed in the London 2012 Paralympics and the 2016 Paralympics in Rio de Janeiro.
+She has since won the Union Cycliste Internationale (UCI) world championships, 14 World Titles in para-cycling, competed in the London 2012 Paralympics and the 2016 Paralympics in Rio de Janeiro.
 Shelley has refueled her passion for sports by creating this not-for-profit organization that encourages people with disabilities to turn their passion into action.
-The Shelley Gautier Para-Sport Foundation operates by running and managing para-sports programs in existing recreational facilities, so people with disabilities can be more integrated into their communities.
-The foundation currently has chapters operating in Hamilton, Niagara Region, Brantford, Ottawa, Kitchener, and Whitby.
+The Shelley Gautier Para-Sport Foundation operates by loaning para-cycling equipment, so people with disabilities can be more integrated into their communities.
+The foundation currently has contracts with the Niagara Region, Brantford, Whitby and Bromont, Quebec.

 Programs and Services

 - Limited access to transportation (public and or private)

 - Limited indoor / outdoor facilities